Tips & Tech

 Cargo bike - Long Tails, or Front Boxes

-A long tail cargo bike looks like a normal sturdy bike with an elongated rear end (as an example, have a look at the Yuba range in our shop).
+A long tail cargo bike looks like a normal sturdy bike with an elongated rear end (as an example, have a look at the Yuba Spicy Curry in our shop).
 These bikes have impressive carrying capacity, and a big range of modular accessories.
 You can fit a kids’ bike seat (see the section on kids’ bike seats above) together with other load-carrying items like running boards or heavy duty baskets.
 The bikes are built strong to handle the extra weight, and have some clever tricks (the Yuba Spicy Curry, for example, has a smaller rear wheel for a lower centre of gravity and more strength).
 In the world of cargo-bikes, the stand-out advantage of the long-tail is that it both robust and rides exactly like a normal bike.

 A front box cargo bike will have a large cargo compartment in the front that can be outfitted with manufacturer-specific kids’ seats and belts (and there’ll still be plenty of space for groceries!).
 There are two different types of front boxes.
 Three-wheeled versions (have a look at our Christiania Light) will have two wheels at the front.
 These are very comfortable, but wider and less maneuverable.
 Two-wheeled versions (have a look at our Bullitt range) are more agile.
 The steering set-up on these bikes can make it into quite a different animal to handle, and less confident cyclists will need some time to get used to this.
+We have a great article on two-wheelers vs three-wheelers here [https://www.bicyclejunction.co.nz/pages/faq-two-wheels-or-three].

 A bike trailer can be a good compromise in place of a dedicated cargo bike - use your normal bike and attach the trailer when it is needed.
 We stock trailers from Swedish brand Thule.
-Ingeniously, these trailer can be converted to a stroller by swapping the trailer arm for a front wheel.
+Ingeniously, these trailers can be converted to a stroller by swapping the trailer arm for a front wheel.

 Some additional thoughts